hizki-rp/NPT-clone/README.md

 # NPT-clone

-Product Testing clone, bootstrap with php
+Product Testing clone, bootstrap with php, layout and functionality